tyler-sommer/resume/resume.md

 **Technology stack:** PHP, MySQL, Apache, and Nginx.
 Symfony 2, Doctrine 2

-### NovaCare

-Integrated vendors and clients with payment processing and order tracking platform.
-Maintained multiple analytics platforms to provide marketing campaign metrics.
-Maintained and improved fulfillment management system.
-Ported existing Classic ASP technology to more recent ASP.NET based architechture.
-Improved manual processes, implemented automation tools for managing high-volume printing and returns processing.

-**Technologies:** MySQL, PHP, Classic ASP, C# and ASP.NET

 ### Et. cetera

  - Proprietary CRM/CMS system designated *The Core*.
 Expanded feature-set, primary focus on fulfillment integration and and e-commerce reporting.
 Worked with small team of developers to improve performance and scalability.
  - Merchant account application system written using Ruby on Rails as a foundation.
 Streamlined manual application process for new and existing merchants applying for merchant account.
  - Merchant management system to aid in supporting hundreds of merchants, online and brick and mortar.
 Automated previously manual data entry process and implemented analytics and reporting.
+ - Maintained and improved legacy Visual Basic and Classic ASP fulfillment system.
+Implemented automation tools for managing high-volume printing and returns processing.

 ### Open Source